 A marital separation agreement is a document that resolves issues arising from an impending divorce.
 Child custody and visitation, child support and spousal support, and responsibility for bills, insurances, taxes, and household and family tasks are divided and assigned as necessary between the parties.

 If the parties agree on the resolution of the issues in the marital separation agreement, this document is filed with the court in PA.
-A settlement agreement becomes part of the divorce decree and governs the parties’ relationship and responsibilities once the divorce is final.
+A divorce settlement agreement becomes part of the divorce decree and governs the parties’ relationship and responsibilities once the divorce is final.

 What is a Divorce Decree?

 According to section 3323(b) of the Divorce code, a divorce decree is a Court Order that formally terminates the marriage.
-Additionally, a divorce decree allows both parties to enter into new marriages.
+Additionally, a final divorce decree allows both parties to enter into new marriages.

 Separation Agreement vs Divorce Decree